How it works for home buyers

 Can I choose an evaluation stay without a butler?

 Yes, you can do so by searching for properties tagged as “Stay Without A Butler”.
 However, we strongly recommend having someone to look after you during your stay, specially at a large house where it can be troublesome getting to know well all its features and nearby amenities.
 Having someone at the property who is keeping things running, often makes the difference between staying at a homey place or at an unpleasant and cold house.

 What fees do you charge for your service?

 In the buy-sale transaction we act as agents for the buyer, and so we charge a percent commission to the buyer on the final sale price.
-We share this commission on a fifty percent basis with the butler that is working on the assignment when the property is sold.
+We share this commission on a fifty percent basis with all butlers that have worked on the assignment until the property is sold.

-In addition, we charge per transaction a host service fee of ten percent to the house owner, and a guest service fee of ten percent to the potential house buyer (fees are included in the booking price).
+In addition, we charge per transaction a host service fee of twenty percent to the house owner (fees are included in the booking price).

 Why might I have to pay a finder's fee as a buyer?

 We can do this because we provide two very important services to potential buyers:

-The first service we bring is the possibility to “test” their properties before they buy them, which can save them a lot of money in both scenarios: if buying or if not buying.
-If buyers, after their stay, they decide to buy, they will have more valid arguments during negotiations; and if otherwise, after staying at the property they decide not to buy it, then, obviously, they would have avoided a costly mistake.
+The first service we bring is the possibility to “test” their properties before they buy them, which can save them a lot of money in both scenarios: whether buying or not.
+If buyers, after their stay, decide to buy, they will have more valid arguments during negotiations; and, if otherwise, after staying at the property they decide not to buy it, then, obviously, they would have avoided a costly mistake.

 The second service we provide is to guide potential buyers as to how much their offer should be, as we would know what other offers have been rejected for being too low; or alternatively, what would be the likely offer the owner would be happy to accept.